 Community Assistance by Reliant Energy (CARE) Program

-Reliant provides financial assistance to customers facing hardship to help pay their electricity bill through our CARE program.
-This initiative is made possible thanks to generous customer, corporate and employee contributions.
+Reliant provides financial assistance to customers facing hardship to help pay their electricity bills through our CARE program.
+This initiative is made possible thanks to Reliant and customer contributions.

 Please note that 2-1-1 Texas does not administer funds directly.
 Assistance is issued at the discretion of our agency partners to eligible customers, and it may not cover your entire electricity bill.
-Since 2005, more than $11 million has been distributed.
+We’re proud to say that in true Texas spirit, Reliant has provided more than $15 million in statewide agency assistance since 2002.